It’s time to get our hands dirty. Something is broken and we have to fix it.

 I could go on.
 No doubt, you could extend the list yourself.
 Perhaps you have wept over the world’s desperate madness.
 Perhaps you have wept over your own.

-Normally, calling something crazy halts further consideration and conversation.
+Calling something crazy usually halts further consideration and conversation.
 After all, “you can’t fix crazy.”
-So what use is it to think or talk about it?
+So what good does it do to think about it?
 Is it even craziness?
-Or is it just human nature, as we have long assumed?
-That is what religion and most philosophy says.
-Nothing overcomes nature.
-So they are rendered helpless by their own pronouncements.
+Or is it human nature, as we have long assumed?
+That is what most religion and philosophy say.
+Since nothing overcomes nature.
+So they render themselves helpless by their own pronouncements.
+Also, they excuse themselves.

 Conventional psychology has failed to fix our craziness.
-One by one, psychological reformers have proved marginally effective.
-They either consign their tough cases to psychiatry or outright join its worship of drugs.
-It’s the further medical application of our culture’s mythos of original sin.
-In other words, debilitation, incompetence, failure, and suffering “are just human nature”.
+And psychological reformers have proven ineffective.
+They consign their tough cases to psychiatry or surrender to its worship of drugs.
+It is the further medical application of our culture’s mythos of original sin.
+In other words, debilitation, incompetence, failure, and suffering are human nature.
 We refuse further examination of symptoms and causes.
 Mass psychosis is the biggest elephant in our room.

 I submit, we are actually crazy.
 But we weren’t always.
 Something went terribly wrong and here we are.
 Happily, we are alive.
 Therefore we are self-healing.
 So somehow we can recover.